c20am/Standard1920/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/GamepadConventions.md

 Gamepad2 (currently all on Gamepad1):
 DPad:
-    Up/Down: For moving slides up and down
-    Right/Left shoulders: For moving servos in and out (left = out, right = in)
+    Up/Down: For moving slides (pulley) up and down Right/Left triggers: For moving hands in and out (left = out, right = in)